Paul Monaghan – Chief Executive

 Kim has gained most of her accounts and administration experience working for SMEs.
 This allowed her to work in other departments, such as sales and purchasing, to understand the processes involved which could impact her role.

-Whilst Kim was a bookkeeper in 2005, a payroll and HR position came up due to retirement.
+While Kim was a bookkeeper in 2005, a payroll and HR position came up due to retirement.
 She went to college in the evenings to get her qualifications.
 Kim considers herself an ‘all-rounder’.
-Outside of work she loves to ride horses competitively.
+Outside work she loves to ride horses competitively.

 Contact Kim on +44(0)161 513 8926